If your time is short:

 Installation Qualification (IQ)

-But how a particular unit of hardware or software performs in real-world scenarios depends on the installation procedure.
+But how a particular hardware or software unit performs in real-world scenarios depends on the installation procedure.
 Installation Qualification (IQ) verifies that an instrument or unit of equipment being qualified (as well as its sub-systems and any ancillary systems) has been installed and configured according to the manufacturer’s specifications or installation checklist.

 For example, a physical instrument or tool may require a specific amount of floor space, certain operating conditions, and an assurance that no damage exists on the unit.
 For software, IQ typically involves (but is in no way limited to) verifying folder structures are correctly established and ensuring that the minimum system requirements are met.